VsuManiego/heat-aggs/README.md

 # heat-aggs
-Graphic Calculator for Heat Transfer using Spherical or Cylindrical Coordinate
+Graphic Calculator for Temperature Variation in Spherical Shells or Steam Pipes